 You DO NOT have to have a job offer in order to apply for OPT, however keep in mind that your employment MUST be related to your major (s).

 When should I apply?

 Applications cannot arrive at the Immigration Service more than 90 days prior to your completion of studies and no later than 60 days AFTER the completion date.
 Your employment start date must begin within 60 days after your completion date.
 For example: If you completion your studies on May 20th, you must choose a start date between May 21st and July 19th for your OPT to begin.
 Since it can take up to 90 days for for your employment authorization to be approved, we recommend submitting your application to the OISS approximate 3 1/2 months prior to your employment start date.

 How do I apply?

 - Complete an OISS Application form and have your academic dean or advisor sign the form.
+These forms can be found on the forms section of our website.
 Choose either Pre-Completion Application Form (for work prior to completion of studies) or a Post -Completion Application Form.
 Be sure to answer all sections.
 Please be very careful choosing your dates.
 Dates cannot be changed after your application is submitted to the immigration service.

 - Submit the above documents to the front desk of the OISS.

 - Pick up your new OPT I-20 and I-765 form from the OISS.
 It will take the OISS approximately 1 week to process your OPT I-20 and I-765 form.
 You will receive an email from the OISS to your BC email when your forms are ready to be be picked up.